Canadian Architecture: Evolving a Cultural Identity

 Princeton Architectural Press, 2017

-A compendium of our research conducted between 2010 & 2016 published on Princeton Architectural Press, 2017
+A compendium of our research conducted between 2010 & 2016 published by Princeton Architectural Press, 2017

 GA Document 143